 Select Wines

-A newer offering for Robert Biale is a very unique for Napa Valley variety, Greco di Tufo (a white variety) that is most well known for being cultivated in Southern Italy in the Greco di Tufo DOCG region of Campania.
-Robert Biale grows this in a small block on the vineyard that surrounds the winery.
-2017 was their first vintage.
-The 2018 Robert Biale Vineyards Greco di Tufo is named Clementina and bottled as a white table wine in honor of Robert’s mother Clementina.
-Straw yellow color in the glass, the bouquet offers both a sweet and sour aromatic profile – smells like springtime with the flowers blooming and freshly cut grass.
+The 2018 Robert Biale Vineyards Greco Bianco is straw yellow color in the glass; the bouquet offers both a sweet and sour aromatic profile – smells like springtime with the flowers blooming and freshly cut grass.
 Citrus blossom, orange peel zest, kumquat, pear and Gravenstein apple.
 The palate is minerally, crisp and clean.
 Excellent acidity but not austere – finishes lively on the palate with flavors of lemon zest, lemongrass and a green apple tartness.

-One of Sonoma County’s most cherished vineyards is Monte Rosso, owned by Gallo (Louis Martini Winery).
+One of Sonoma County’s most cherished vineyards is Monte Rosso, owned by GALLO (Louis Martini Winery).
 Biale sources from the old-vine section of the vineyard, Zinfandel that dates back to 1891.
 These vines are so ancient, their trunks are large and often split with plenty of space inside.
 As a result, sometimes rattlesnakes live inside these spaces; during harvest the workers must pick in silence so that they can hear the noise of any rattling.
 Robert Biale produces a Zinfandel from this vineyard every year.

-But remarkably, these are not the oldest vines they source from.
-That distinction goes to Bedrock Vineyard, a site sometimes described as, “soils born from the terroir of Monte Rosso Vineyard” due to its location on valley floor soils in Sonoma Valley.
-These original and non-irrigated Zinfandel vines date back to 1888.
-The vineyard was renamed Bedrock from Madrone Ranch after winemakers, father and son, Joel and Morgan Peterson took over ownership.
 The 2020 Robert Biale Bedrock Vineyard Zinfandel is medium ruby in color; the bouquet offers scents of rose petals, violets, vanilla and cherry.
 The palate offers a light creamy texture with flavors of red cherry and lingering darker spices on the finish.
 The tannins are silty, gravelly and almost dusty in their textural feel.
 Shows as slightly savory, especially on the finish.
 This wine was aged in 25% new French Bourgogne barrels for 11 months.

 The 2013 Robert Biale Vineyards Varozza Vineyard (historical vineyard & ghost winery in St. Helena) Zinfandel shows a dusty nuance and dark cherry notes; the bouquet is somewhat earthy with some spice (perhaps white pepper and brown sugar notes).
 On the palate the wine is superbly balanced with earthy and darker fruit along with well-integrated fairly delicate tannins.